hummingbot/hummingbot-site/docs/community.md

 The Hummingbot community is comprised of its global user base of individual liquidity miners, as well as professional traders, market makers, and software developers.
 Like the Hummingbot codebase itself, our community is open, decentralized, and diverse.

-## 🏛️ Official Channels
+## Official Channels

-Below are the primary channels used by the Hummingbot Foundation to release official versions of Hummingbot and to communicate news and updates to HBOT token holders.
+Below are the only primary channels used by the Hummingbot Foundation to release official versions of Hummingbot and to communicate news and updates to HBOT token holders.

 ### Website

-The official Hummingbot website is https://hummingbot.org.
+Along with this documentation site, the only other official Hummingbot website is https://hummingbot.org.

 Key resources include:

-* [Test Drive](https://hummingbot.org/test-drive/): a service that lets you try out Hummingbot directly from in the browser
+* [Test Drive](https://hummingbot.org/test-drive/): Try out Hummingbot directly from in the browser for free!
-* [Botcamp](https://hummingbot.org/botcamp): developer bootcamp that teaches you how to create Hummingbot scripts and strategies
+* [Botcamp](https://hummingbot.org/botcamp): Our small-batch, hands-on developer bootcamp that teaches you how to create your own custom algo trading strategy using HUmmingbot
-* [Hummingbot Miner](https://miner.hummingbot.io/): decentralized market making platform where you can earn liquidity rewards
-* [Hummingbot Blog](https://blog.hummingbot.org/): blog and lessons that teach you about market making along with advanced Hummingbot tips and tricks
+* [Blog](https://blog.hummingbot.org/): The official Hummingbot blog with academy articles that teach you about market making along with advanced Hummingbot tips and tricks

 ### Newsletter